UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 SCANA and Gas South fee structures and policies remain consistent despite fluctuating market rates.

-If you are in a rush to set up service, this snapshot highlights the core differences between these two major providers.
-While energy rates fluctuate monthly based on market demand, these foundational fee structures and service policies remain steady.
+If you are in a rush to set up service, this snapshot highlights the core differences between these two major Georgia natural gas providers.
+While energy rates fluctuate monthly based on market demand, their foundational fee structures and service policies remain steady.

 FeatureSCANA EnergyGas South